harryfrescoQA/IMS-Repo/README.md

 ## Deployment

-To run the .jar file from the command-line, navigate to the directory that holds the _ims-0.0.1-jar-with-dependencies.jar_ file and execute the following command once you have ensured that a MySQL localhost Server is running on your machine:
+To run the .jar file from the command-line, navigate to the directory that holds the _ims-x.x.x-jar-with-dependencies.jar_ file and execute the following command once you have ensured that a MySQL localhost Server is running on your machine:

+Example:
 ```
 java -jar ims-0.0.1-jar-with-dependencies.jar
 ```